pachyderm/pachyderm/BAZEL.md

 1. `bidichk`: https://github.com/breml/bidichk
 1. `goprintffuncname`: https://github.com/jirfag/go-printf-func-name
 1. `exhaustive`: https://pkg.go.dev/github.com/nishanths/exhaustive
+1. `gofmt`, checks that code is formatted with `gofmt -s`. gopls does this for you on save.

 Most linters are customized somewhere in the `//src/internal/analyzers/...` hierarchy.
 `golangci-lint` used a YAML file; we mostly use pure Go to configure these linters now, so check